How to leave a gift in your will

 - Enabling us to invite you to exclusive events with our dedicated researchers and support staff.

 When you leave a gift to Cancer Council you are giving a very special gift; hope for a world free from cancer.
 By leaving a gift in your will, you’re also joining a very special group of people, we like to call it the Daffodil Circle.

 You can notify us via a simple form or calling the bequest team.

 Thank you for your consideration.
-Together we can work towards a future where we can beat cancer.
+Together, we'll work towards a cancer free future.